EnkiduGilgamesh/C-Tutorial/1_Grammar/README.md

 | `%Lf` | long double type floating number |
 | `%p` | put out a hexadecimal number with **8 digits if the system is 32 bit, whereas 16 digits if the system is 64 bit** |

 We can expand the placeholder as `%num1.num2..`.
 The `num1` means that the out will hold how many digits place whereas the `num2` means how many digits are visitable.
+Notice that only when the `num1` is bigger than the number's actual width, it will work and the number will add space on the left.
 For example

 ```c
 printf("%5.4d\n", 22);